-3. Network Evaluation and Optimization
+3 Network evaluation and optimization

-3.1.
-Determining the quality of a network
+3.1 Determining the quality of a network

 The methodology for evaluating and optimizing network performance used in this study has mostly been developed by Oth et al. (2010) for the Istanbul EEW system, and only an overview will be presented here.
 An important aspect of an EEW system's performance is its ability to give not only timely, but also reliable warnings with respect to the shaking that needs to be expected at the target site.
 In the work of Oth et al. (2010) for the case of Istanbul, the expected degree of shaking is expressed in terms of warning classes.
 Four classes of events are thus defined with respect to the peak ground acceleration (PGA) that arises for a given event at the target site.
-Class 0 means that the expected PGA at the target, in our case Almaty, will not exceed 0.02g.
-Class I events are defined as those with PGA between 0.02g and 0.07g, class II between 0.07g and 0.12g, and for class III events PGA will exceed 0.12g.
-These are the same values as used by Oth et al. (2010), who followed the rule of thumb that ground motions with PGA > ~0.1g are considered as potentially seriously damaging (Anderson, 2003), and warning classes are equally wide in terms of PGA range.
-While the chosen values are to some degree arbitrary, the nonetheless give an indication of scale of the expected ground motion.
+Class 0 means that the expected PGA at the target, in our case Almaty, will not exceed 0.02 g.
+Class I events are defined as those with PGA between 0.02 and 0.07 g, class II between 0.07 and 0.12 g, and for class III exceeding 0.12 g.
+These are the same values as used by Oth et al. (2010), who followed the estimate that ground motions with PGA>~0.1 g are considered as potentially seriously damaging (Anderson 2003) and used warning classes equally wide in terms of PGA range.
+While the chosen values are to a degree arbitrary, they nonetheless give an indication of scale of the expected ground motion.
 We use the parameter PGA and the ranges given above for demonstration purposes, yet depending on the target site and application to be carried out in case of a warning, other parameters (providing for instance a better representation of long-period ground motions) and ranges might be more appropriate.

-For each hypothetical network, as well as specifying the locations of all the stations, three ground acceleration trigger thresholds need to be defined for event class identification - if during a 5 second window a given trigger threshold is exceeded at any set of three stations of the network, a warning of the class associated with this trigger threshold is declared.
+For each hypothetical network, as well as specifying the locations of all the stations, three ground acceleration trigger thresholds need to be defined for event class identification-if during a 5-s window a given trigger threshold is exceeded at any set of three stations of the network, a warning of the class associated with this trigger threshold is declared.
 While these trigger thresholds thus correspond to the warning classes, their values do not necessarily correspond to the class boundaries defined above, with the former quantifying the ground motion at the section of the network closest to the epicenter, and the latter providing bounds for the expected ground motions at the target site.

-Thus each network consisting of n stations is defined by n+3 degrees of freedom - the station locations and trigger thresholds.
+Thus, each network consisting of n stations is defined by n+3df-the station locations and trigger thresholds.
 The optimal network is the one that can give the correct level warning (i.e., correct class of expected ground motion at the target) at a sufficiently long lead time for the highest number of scenario earthquakes.

-To quantify this network quality we use the cost function developed by Oth et al. (2010):
+To quantify this network quality, we use the cost function developed by Oth et al. (2010):

-$$cost = \sum{i=1}^{N} W_i (L(1 - K) S(t{warn,i}) + K)$$ (1)
+$$\operatorname{cost} = \sum{i=1}^{N} W_i (L(1-K) \times S(t{\operatorname{warn},i}) + K)$$ (1)